coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 015.md

 - We can go to the fire embassy to see if [[Taraaq]] can help
 - We can talk to the Bleak Cabal to see if they are able to help us
 - We can go to the embassy for The Nether and see what they can do
-	- [[Nymnar]] has previously suggested this and his verbiage was such that he would not be able to accompany the party with that
+	- [[content/Archive/DM Blast to the Past/Player Characters/Nymnar]] has previously suggested this and his verbiage was such that he would not be able to accompany the party with that

-[[Zimri]] approaches the Bleak Cabal and apologizes for ruining poetry night.
+[[content/Archive/DM Blast to the Past/Player Characters/Zimri]] approaches the Bleak Cabal and apologizes for ruining poetry night.
 He explains we need to go to the Netherworld, and asks where we could go to get there.
 The gentleman that Zimri is speaking to explains there are definitely portals, and there is *one* guy that we can go to.
 He explains that we'll need to go to the Undersigil.
 The gentleman is rather wishywashy on it, ultimately commenting that he's fine, but he's in a depression cycle so he went to Undersigil.
-He explains that he's V!kgri ([[Vikgri]]) and then shows us roughly where we need to go to get there.
+He explains that he's V!kgri ([[content/Archive/DM Blast to the Past/NPCs/Vikgri]]) and then shows us roughly where we need to go to get there.
 He explains that V!kgri is a big guy.

-Zimri asks how bad this Undersigil will be, and [[Silver]] explains that it's less of a criminal underworld type situation and more just another layer of the city.
+Zimri asks how bad this Undersigil will be, and [[content/Archive/DM Blast to the Past/Player Characters/Silver]] explains that it's less of a criminal underworld type situation and more just another layer of the city.
 Silver says that they're going into the sewers and Zimri is far less excited about that.
 # Undersigil
 We go and it's more like we're in the catacombs rather than the sewers.
 Zimri goes around asking if anyone knows where V!kgri is.
 We eventually see a rat with part of the brain exposed, and suddenly there's a swarm of rats that nearly surround us.
 A voice enters our mind: *You're not from around here.* Silver compliments the spookiness and the voice thanks her.
 Zimri explains that we are simply looking for someone named V!kgri.
 The rats explain that they can help us find V!kgri in exchange of cheese.
 We give them cheese.